Sowdeshwar-99/amazon-global-sales-analytics/README.md

 ## Certification

-Certificate of completion from the **Oppo Power BI Workshop** is available here:
+Certificate of completion from the **Data Analytics using Power BI workshop** is available here:

 certificates/oppo_powerbi_workshop_certificate.pdf